How to buy the best slow cooker

 Do I need a slow cooker?

 A slow cooker is a convenient and versatile addition to your kitchen.
-They cook food using moisture such as soups, casseroles and stews, at relatively low temperatures with correspondingly low cooking times (several hours).
+They cook food using moisture such as soups, casseroles and stews, at relatively low temperatures with correspondingly long cooking times (several hours).
 They're also great for soups with meat and chicken, and any type of legume such as lentils or pulses.

 Slow cookers are ideal because they: